stevenbergner/stevenbergner.github.io/Teaching/cmpt767/cmpt767-hw1.md

-The first part of your assignment is to develop a *single* interactive Tableau dashboard with several views, that would allow manipulation and exploration of the Canada Census dataset in various ways.
+The first part of your assignment is to develop a *single* interactive Tableau dashboard with several views, that would allow manipulation and exploration of the City of Urbana arrests dataset in various ways.
 A view is a single graphical representation of the data (i.e. a chart) and a dashboard connects multiple views in a meaningful way.
 Any dashboards after the first will not be counted towards your grade.